 - Das Kapital, his three-volume book (the first and most influential in 1867) critiquing then political economy and capitalism dominated by the eminent classicists of Smith, Say, Ricardo and Mill.

 Marx theorised that capitalism exploited workers who should rise up across national boundaries and overthrow the “unjust and corrupt” system to deliver socialism (temporary state ownership and control of everything) and ultimately communism (where the workers would own and receive control of what the state would relinquish to them).
-History shows time and again that the “interim step” of socialism and central planning fails and that the leaders of big socialist states never relinquish their love and grip of complete power over property, capital, knowledge, discourse, thought and the workers (proletariat or “little people”.
+History shows time and again that the “interim step” of socialism and central planning fails and that the leaders of big socialist states never relinquish their love and grip of complete power over property, capital, knowledge, discourse, thought and the workers (proletariat or “little people”).

-Yet Marxists and their thought march on, with more recent and virulent strains like Fabian socialism (est. 1884) and cultural Marxism (est. 1919, but particularly prevalent since the 1960s) afflicting the West today.
+Yet Marxists and their thought marches on, with more recent and virulent strains like Fabian socialism (est. 1884) and cultural Marxism (est. 1919, but particularly prevalent since the 1960s) afflicting the West today.
 The cultural Marxist strain atomises and gaslights societies into a diverse and confused cluster of “oppressed identities” via identity politics to divide and conquer – to break down order, functionality, knowledge, traditions and established ties so that a ruling class can assume power.

 Marx's flawed and destructive ideology has caused tragic revolution, death, starvation, dysfunction, ruin and misery over the last century – yet it still flourishes in left-wing political parties like the Greens and global organisations like the United Nations.

-Recognise this last day (in 1883) of the original Marxist – the Father of Socialism and Communism – by:
+Mark this anniversary of the death of the world’s original Marxist – the Father of Socialism and Communism – by:

-- reflecting on the tragedy and disappointment that every Marxist regime delivers (e.g. in countries like China, North Korea, Vietnam, Cuba and Laos)
+- reflecting on the tragedy and disappointment that every Marxist regime delivers relative to the utopian paradise always promised

-- build bridges with others today, taking a stand against Marxist “divide and conquer” tactics and/or
+- building bridges with others today and taking a stand against Marxist “divide and conquer” tactics, and/or

-- sharing this post on social media, including with those less aware (or in need of reminding) of the ravages and misery of Marxism over the last 100 years.
+- sharing this Action Plan post on social media with family, friends and those less aware (or in need of reminding) of the ravages and misery of Marxism over the last 100 years.

 Share this important information with your family, friends and mates - Like Australian Conservatives on Facebook to stay updated.